 Potential emissions for HFCs and PFCs are included for completeness as required by the Climate Change Convention reporting guidelines (UNFCCC, 2006).
-Potential emissions for HFCs and PFCs have been calculated using the IPCC Tier 1b approach.
+Potential emissions for HFCs and PFCs have been calculated using the IPCC (2000) approach (previously called Tier 1).
 Incomplete data is available on imports into New Zealand of HFC and PFC gases contained in equipment.
-Models have been developed to provide a complete data set (CRL Energy, 2011).
+Models have been developed to provide a complete data set (CRL Energy, 2012a).